mlawre01/STAT545-HW-Hawe-Nicole/HW05/Factor_and_Figure_Management.md

     ## 5      Asia  1987 16495304
     ## 6      Asia  1982 14441916

-> You can see that the order has now changes in the table
+> You can see that the order has now changed in the table

 But when we go to graph it: